rue/giraffe/doc/README.markdown

 - Serve from repository root or any subdirectory.
 - URI-to-file-to-URI mapping and file- and resource visibility mapping.
 - User authentication through HTTP basic.
 (See Configuration.)
+- Rack support.

  Configuration
 ---------------

+Currently, you must have an existing Git repository (although it may be empty--the .git/ stuff must exist.)

 See doc/config.rb.sample for information.
 The configuration file to be used can be given using the `-f` option.
+At a minimum, you will probably give the path to your repository.

+You can write a rackup file to serve the application.
+See `config.ru` for an example.

  Running